godoctor/godoctor/README.md

 ## 3. Driver

 ### 3.1 Calling
-  The "go doctor" can be called correctly using a command of the form `go-doctor [<flag> ...] <file> <refactoring> [<arg> ...]`
+  The "go doctor" can be called using a command of the form `go-doctor [<flag> ...] <file> <refactoring> [<arg> ...]`

   Where <flag> (shown with defaults) may be a combination of: